justynapt/AndroidGI/README.md

 deviceName= serial number of the device to run on (use adb devices command)

-tests=name of tests (format: TestClass.TestMethod or TestClass.* for all methods)
+tests=name of tests (format: TestClass.TestMethod or TestClass.* for all methods separated by a comma (,))

 perfTests= name of tests on which frame rate will be measured (same format as above)